 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Non-Inferiority & Superiority Tests for Two Proportions [Differences] procedure window by clicking on Proportions, then Two Independent Proportions, then Non-Inferiority & Superiority Tests, then Specify using Differences.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example4 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Non-Inferiority Tests for Two Proportions [Differences] procedure window by expanding Proportions, then Two Independent Proportions, then clicking on Non-Inferiority, and then clicking on Non-Inferiority Tests for Two Proportions [Differences].
+You may then make the appropriate entries as listed below, or open Example 4 by going to the File menu and choosing Open Example Template.

+Option Value

+Data Tab

 Find (Solve For) N1

 Power 0.8

 Alpha 0.1

 N1 (Sample Size Group 1) Ignored since this is the Find setting

 N2 (Sample Size Group 2) Use R

 R (Sample Allocation Ratio) 1.0

-D0 (Equivalence Difference) -0.2
+D0 (Non-Inferiority Difference) 0.2

 D1 (Actual Difference) 0.0

 P2 (Reference Group Proportion) 0.5

+Test Type Likelihood Score (Farr. & Mann.)

 Higher Proportions Are Better

-Test Type Likelihood Score (Farr. & Mann.)

 Options Tab

 Maximum N1 or N2 Exact 2 (Set low for a rapid search.)